rldittmar/getting_cleaning_data_final_project/codebook.md

         # Remove any periods at the end of a line
         names(mean_std) <- gsub("\\.$", "", names(mean_std))
  ```
- - Dimensions should still be: 10299 observations of 88 variables
+ Dimensions should still be: 10299 observations of 88 variables

+ Please note:
- - Please note: all variable names are in lower case
+ - All variable names are in lower case
  - Periods between words have been added for enhanced readability
  - If you prefer no periods, please run the following to remove them: